ataiao/Analysing-Twitter-Data-to-Predict-the-Price-of-Stock-Market-Indices/README.md

 1. Tweets that get a lot of replies are likely to be opinions/speculations on future stock behavior.
 2. The users that post such speculations are also likely to have a lot of followers.
-3. This can possibly generate a discussion on twitter, and the replies to the tweet could influence other users trading behaviour i.e. users who either read or replied to that tweet.
+3. This can possibly generate a discussion on twitter, and the replies to the tweet could influence other users trading behaviour, i.e. users who either read or replied to that tweet.

-- It is highly probable that these speculations/opinions seep through to other trader'd decision making process and hence influence other trader's trading decisions.
-In this context Correlation may imply that Causation is involved.
-There is a definite possibility that tweets with high number of favorites(likes) and replies could be influencing trading patterns of retail investors.
+- It is highly probable that these speculations/opinions seep through to other trader's decision making process and hence influence other trader's trading decisions.
+In this context, Correlation may imply that Causation is involved.
+There is a definite possibility that tweets with high number of favorites (likes) and replies could be influencing trading patterns of retail investors.

 ### Evaluating The Trading Strategy